pythonarcade/arcade/CONTRIBUTING.md

 3. Restart your terminal

-If your default shell is not the shell you prefer using for arcade development, you may need to specify it to the completion install command directly.
+If your default shell is not the shell you prefer using for arcade development, you may need to specify it to the command above directly instead of using autodetection.